 “Wow it’s already 1:00 am.
 I should go to bed.” = It’s a good idea if I go to bed now – because it’s late

-Should is used to share our idea or opinion, so it’s common to use it with “I think…” or “I don’t think…”
+Should is used to share your opinion or idea, so it’s common to use it with “I think…” or “I don’t think…”

 “It may rain this afternoon.
 I think you should take an umbrella.”